 Chemistry | Salinity Compensation for Accurate and Reliable Dissolved Oxygen Monitoring in Saltwater

 When it comes to dissolved oxygen (DO) measurement in saltwater, the salt concentration or salinity of the sample must be compensated correctly.
-Anton Paar’s inline oxygen sensor Oxy 510 readily compensates the salinity.
+Anton Paar’s inline oxygen sensors, Oxy 4100 Transmitter and Oxy 5100, readily compensates the salinity.
 This enables accurate and reliable DO concentration monitoring for all kind of relevant saltwater applications.
 A prominent example includes inline monitoring of DO levels in seawater concentrate coming from desalination plants.
 Furthermore, precise DO monitoring in saltwater samples also enables effective corrosion control.

 Depending on the application, DO in saltwater can be a wanted or unwanted parameter.
 For aquatic organisms the absence of DO can be fatal.
 In contrast, even the lowest DO concentrations might significantly increase corrosion rates.
 In this report the most common applications, where salinity compensation is necessary, are presented.